 What to Know

 People should always be used when a collective noun referring to the entirety of a group or nation (i.e., "the French People") is called for.
-For references to groups of a specific or general number, either people or persons may be used, but modern style guides tend to prefer people where earlier guides preferred persons, especially for countable groups.
+For references to groups of a specific or general number, either people or persons may be used.
+However, modern style guides tend to prefer people where earlier guides preferred persons, especially for countable groups.

 There are few things in the English language more vexatious and bedeviling than two words which mean almost the same thing, especially if they are similar in appearance.
 The seeming luxury of having multiple words to choose from is not sufficient to offset the lingering fear that no matter which word you pick it will be the wrong one, causing people to silently laugh at you and judge both you and your grammar school teachers.
 So when presented with the choice of people or persons to describe a multitude of humans, many people begin to chew their fingernails in nervous agitation.
 Is there a simple explanation for which one to use?